-Toddler with an old soul: Young victim of NZ attack mourned
+Youngest mosque victim liked playing with iPad, soccer ball

 CHRISTCHURCH, New Zealand (AP) — He spent just three years on this earth, but in some ways, a friend said, he seemed like an old soul.
-Before he became the youngest known victim of Christchurch’s mass shooting, 3-year-old Mucaad Ibrahim had possessed an intelligence beyond his years, and an affinity for his elders.
+Before he became the youngest known victim of Christchurch’s mass shooting, 3-year-old Mucaad Ibrahim had possessed intelligence beyond his years, and an affinity for his elders.

 But on Friday, when a gunman stormed into the mosque where Mucaad was sitting with his big brother and father, it was Mucaad’s youth that left him so vulnerable.
 In the chaos that ensued as people fled from the bullets, the tiny boy became separated from his family.
-On Sunday, his brother Abdi Ibrahim said that police had confirmed the worst: their beloved little boy was dead.
+On Sunday, his brother Abdi Ibrahim said that police had confirmed the worst: Their beloved little boy was dead.

 Each of the 50 lives lost in Friday’s senseless barrage of violence at the hands of a white supremacist has left an aching wound across this close-knit city.
 But the death of Mucaad, with his big brown eyes and sweet smile, has pierced with particular ferocity.